 Address: Rua de Costa Cabral, 2331, Antas, Porto

 This is literally the place every single person in Porto will recommend you to try out.
-Its flavour has made Santiago one of the most crowded and wanted restaurants in the city when it comes to Francesinha so if you really want to give it a try, make sure you call at least one day before!
+Its flavor has made Santiago one of the most crowded and wanted restaurants in the city when it comes to Francesinha.
+So if you really want to give it a try, make sure you call at least one day before!

 The francesinha is delicious because it’s cooked in the oven without the bread crust, making it soft and easier to cut, and that’s precisely what makes it stand out from the others.
-The meat and sausage are standard quality yet the fries that are served are by far one of the tastiest.
-The sauce is either too spicy or too soft, truly on point.
+The meat and sausage are standard quality yet the fries are by far one of the tastiest.
+The sauce is neither too spicy or too soft, truly on point.

 In my opinion, Santiago’s francesinha was made to handle every taste, what makes it pretty good for a first time.